24 Best Podcasts for Learning Korean in 2026

 Originally from Seoul, Sophie lives in New York as a certified Korean and French teacher.

 She introduces a few new words and reinforces everyday used words through 5-minute episodes.
-In addition, she shares her story and experiences on various Korean topics through this podcast.
-For instance, transcription.
+In addition, she shares her story and experiences on various Korean topics through this podcast, such as transcription.

-Teaching foreign languages and language acquisition are the top subjects she talks about often.
-Sometimes, she speaks about raising a bilingual child and her relationships.
+Teaching foreign languages and language acquisition are the two main topics she often discusses.
+She also sometimes talks about raising a bilingual child and her relationships.

 Her podcasts and audio diaries will help you improve your pronunciation and daily use of vocabulary.

-This is helpful for advanced learners who need more motivation to get close to near-native-level proficiencies.
+This is helpful for advanced learners who need more motivation to approach near-native-level proficiency.

 Are you an advanced learner who needs more listening exercises?
 Maybe less common words, complex grammar rules, and exposure?